 Flagstone is famous for its non-slip properties, moisture resistance, and heat resistance.
 Another important property of this material is that it can withstand constant use.
 If you require a material which can last for years, can be easily installed and comes in many different shapes and sizes, flagstone might be exactly what you are looking for.

-Many pool designers use limestone as a go-to building material because it is robust and it remains beautiful for a long time.
+Many swimming pool designers use limestone as a go-to building material because it is robust and it remains beautiful for a long time.
 This material is not only used in deck construction, but also for pool coping due to its beauty.

 Limestone is known for its durability, it can hold up against constant use, and it can tolerate great weather changes.
 This material comes in many beautiful colors including blue, tan, pink, brown, gray, and more.
-It can be cut in different shapes and sizes, which makes it easy to use for decking.
+It can be cut in different shapes and sizes, which makes it easy to use for decks.

 Builders have been using slate for centuries.
 This material is a type of flagstone that is hefty and strong, yet easy to install.
 It can be sliced in any way to suit your needs and wishes.